 I have had many art exhibits in museums and galleries, an often exciting and yet humbling time.
 Also I am grateful that my 57 months spent in Asia, as a working artist, has been supported by patrons, corporations, the Ford Foundation, and others.
-My CV is too lengthy for this page but I will add it soon as an additional page linked to this page.

 My art business has been designated as a "Trusted Art Seller" with The Art Storefronts Organization, which means you can shop with confidence, and know that I stand behind the quality and value of my artworks.

 Training: My father, Anthony, a career artist, was the first influence on my art.
 After getting a degree in fine arts, I studied with landscape artist, Ansel Adams, then photo journalist, W, Eugene Smith.
 See their effects on my work by observing how I use contrast and compelling focal points.